kirannjr11/kirannjr11/README.md

-# Hi there, I'm Santosh Dahit! 👋
+# Hi there, I'm Kiran Ghale! 👋
+# Java Developer

 Welcome to my GitHub profile!
-I am a committed Backend Developer with a strong foundation in Computer Engineering, currently advancing my skills through a Master's program in Data Science at Kwangwoon University.
-My passion lies in developing robust backend systems and leveraging data science techniques to build innovative solutions.
-Dive into my repositories to discover the exciting projects I've been working on!
+I am a dedicated Java and Spring Boot developer with a strong foundation in Computer Engineering.
+I specialize in building scalable, high-performance backend applications using Java, Spring Boot, and modern frameworks.
+Explore my repositories to see the innovative solutions and projects I’ve been working on!

 ## 🛠 My Technical Stack